mauriciomontillagarcia/ML-Model-Comparison-Transport-Method/README.md

-# ML Model comparison transport method
+# ML Model comparison for the transport method
 The goal of this project is to enhance future efficiency in predicting transportation methods.
 As sustainability, cost-effectiveness, and efficiency in transport policies gain importance, applying the Machine Learning models described here could be highly beneficial.